mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-FAQ.md

 - Keep .cs filenames, classnames, and .png filenames consistent.
 - Make sure your base namespace and Mod Sources folder are equal
 - Make sure your namespace and folder structure match: ExampleMod.Items.Weapons becomes `\Mod Sources\ExampleMod\Items\Weapons\`

+### "Sequence contains no matching element" error
+This means your Mod doesn't contain any class extending from Mod.
+See ??? for more information.